etalab-ia/opengatellm-helm/README.md

 ## Repository structure

 - In `opengatellm-stack` folder, there is the helm chart to deploy opengatellm and its components on Kubernetes.

-## Provisioning
+- `manifests` contains an old helm chart version used for deployment on LaSuite.

-## Infrastructure
+## Infrastructure provisioning
 - Create a kubernetes cluster with the provider of your choice.
 - We recommend having at least 3 nodes, including one with a GPU sized for the LLM you wish to use.
 - Verify that the connection with your cluster is functional and that the nodes are available with `kubectl get nodes`

 ## Deployment
-- Customize the deployment in `opengatellm-stack/values.yaml`, for example the tag of the API version to deploy, rate limiting, API keys for the different deployed services (redis, elastic search, Qdrant, etc), ports, hardware configuration requested by each pod, etc.
+- Customize the deployment in `opengatellm-stack/values.yaml`, for example the tag of the API version to deploy, rate limiting, API keys for the different deployed services (redis, elastic search, etc), ports, hardware configuration requested by each pod, etc.
 - In `opengatellm-stack/values-secret.yaml`, replace the secrets and API keys with values of your choice.
 - Create a namespace for the deployment `kubectl create namespace opengatellm`
-- From the `opengatellm-stack` folder, install the helm chart : `helm install opengatellm-stack . --namespace opengatellm --create-namespace -f values-secrets.yaml -f values.yaml`
+- If you want to deploy from source, install the helm chart from the `opengatellm-stack` folder : `helm install opengatellm-stack . --namespace opengatellm --create-namespace -f values-secrets.yaml -f values.yaml`
+- If you want to deploy from the published version, add the repo with `helm repo add opengatellm https://etalab-ia.github.io/opengatellm-helm/; helm repo update` and install it with `helm install opengatellm-stack opengatellm/opengatellm-stack --namespace opengatellm --create-namespace -f values-secrets.yaml -f values.yaml`
 - Monitor the deployment via the kubernetes dashboard, or via a tool like `k9s`.
 - If some components don't start, or are stuck in "Pending", check why with `kubectl describe <pod_name>`.
 - If they start but remain in error, you can check the logs with `kubectl logs <pod_name>`